sile-typesetter/casile/README.md

 #### Build time settings

 These settings are usually not changed except at run time.
-You _may_ set them in your rules file such as `casile.mk` but they would typically be set as environment variables or on the command line to get other-than-default behaviour for a specific build.
+You _may_ set them in your rules file such as `casile.mk` but they would typically be set as environment variables or on the command line to get other-than-default behavior for a specific build.

 * `DRAFT` enables draft mode builds for faster testing.